mattelkins-bluefrontier/docker-php8/readme.md

   - Hyper-V
   - Windows Hypervisor Platform
     - *The two features above aren't used (using WSL 2 is the recommended option), but still need to be enabled for some reason.*

 - [Install the WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) for Visual Studio Code
   - [Install Visual Studio Code](https://code.visualstudio.com/Download) first if needed.

 - Create a folder in your Linux home directory to use as the "root" for this container, and set up a few required folders, by running the following commands in Command Prompt:
   - `wsl`
   - `cd ~`
   - `mkdir www; mkdir www/dbdata; mkdir -p www/logs/apache; mkdir -p www/logs/php; mkdir www/public_html`
   - `touch www/public_html/index.php`

 - Add `phpinfo();` or something in to `public_html/index.php` - this will be used to check everything is behaving.
 To open in Visual Studio Code, run the following commands:
   - `cd ~/www/public_html`
   - `code .`

+- Set permissions to allow Apache to run the website and also allow code to be edited.
+  - The `www-data` user in [Alpine Linux](https://www.alpinelinux.org/) (the distro used in the container) has an ID of 82, which is not the same as the equivalent `www-data` user in the default distro ([Ubuntu](https://ubuntu.com/)) installed in WSL.
+Run the following command to change the user and group IDs in Ubuntu to match Alpine:
+    - `sudo usermod -u 82 www-data`
+    - `sudo groupmod -g 82 www-data`
+  - To ensure you still have the ability to edit code, add your Linux user to the `www-data` group:
+    - `sudo usermod -a -G www-data your_linux_username`
+  - Change ownership of folders the `www-data` user and group will need to access:
+    - `cd ~/www`
+    - `sudo chown -R www-data:www-data logs`
+    - `sudo chown -R www-data:www-data public_html`
+  - Give the `www-data` group (to which your Linux user is now a member) write access to everything inside `public_html`:
+    - `sudo chmod -R g+w public_html`

 - **NB:** Having code living inside, and running from, the Linux file system provided by WSL 2 has significant performance advantages.
 The alternative is to have code running from the Windows file system via a Linux mount, which is prohibitively slow.

 ### Docker: